 A city of contrasts, with its age on display in the heart of the city at the Amman Citadel.
 Yet, it is no stranger to all of the modern convinces with Samsung stores littered among the narrow, winding streets, a large selection of five star hotels and fast food franchises situated next to popular Jordanian restaurants.

 Jordan is arguably one of the best countries in the Middle East when it comes to food.
 Heavy with Palestinian influences, you will also find bedouin dishes that have been perfected over centuries.
-It is characterized as Levant or Eastern Mediteranean, but due to its favorable position along traditional trade routes, you will find many Middle Eastern and Mediterranean dishes served in Jordanian restaurants today.
+It is characterized as Levant or Eastern Mediterranean, but due to its favorable position along traditional trade routes, you will find many Middle Eastern and Mediterranean dishes served in Jordanian restaurants today.

-After reading this list of the best restaurants in Amman, you should have no trouble keeping your stomach full, whether you have one day in Amman, or one week!
+After reading this list of the best restaurants in Amman, you should have no trouble keeping your stomach full, whether you have one day in Amman or one week!

 Best Restaurants in Amman | From Fine Dining to Street Food Eats

 - Excellent Food for just a few dollars

 - Serving the King and the Royal Palace

 - Oldest Restaurant in Amman serving traditional Jordanian street food